 If you want to grow big beefsteak tomatoes, try growing Beefmaster tomatoes.
-Beefmaster tomato plants produce huge tomatoes, up to 2 pounds (just under a kg.)!
+Beefmaster tomato plants produce huge tomatoes, up to 2 pounds (1 kg.)!
 Beefmaster hybrid tomatoes are vining tomatoes that are prolific producers.
 Interested in more Beefmaster tomato info?
 Read on to find out how to grow Beefmaster plants and other pertinent information.

 Beefmaster Tomato Info